An official website of the United States government

 What products are eligible for CN labels?

-Main dish products which contribute to the Meats/Meat Alternates component of the meal pattern requirements are eligible for a CN label.
-Examples of these products include beef patties, cheese or meat pizzas, meat or cheese and bean burritos, egg rolls, and breaded fish portions.
+Main dish products which contribute to the Meats/Meat Alternates (M/MA) component of the meal pattern requirements are eligible for a CN label.
+Examples of CN labeled products made with M/MA include beef patties, cheese or meat pizzas, burritos, egg rolls, and breaded seafood portions.
+Main dish products contributing to the M/MA component that also contain grains, fruits, and/or vegetables components may include crediting for the additional components on the CN label.
+Products contributing only to the grains, fruits and/or vegetables components are not eligible for the CN label.

-There is no Federal requirement for products to have a CN label.
+There is no Federal requirement for products served in CNP to have a CN label.
 The decision to procure CN labeled products is made at the local level.
 If CN labeled products are desired, program operators must clearly state this in their purchasing specifications.

 What are the advantages of using CN labeled products?